shanmugapriya1203/shanmugapriya1203/README.md

-Hi 👋 My name is Shanmuga Priya
+Hi 👋 I am Shanmuga Priya
 ===============================

 Full Stack Developer
 --------------------

-I am self-taught passionate Full-stack Developer from India.I was drawn towards a career in tech because I am a huge fan of develop a website.
+I am self-taught passionate programmer from India.I was drawn towards a career in tech because I am a huge fan of develop a website.
 I enjoy solving complex problems and design rhe website.
 I started to learn about web development through many video tutorials, documentations and articles.
 The first programming language I learned was C++ Always seeking challenging position in and organization where my skills find ample of oppurtunities for upgradation and growth of the company

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Sam](http://brilliant-wisp-40d97b.netlify.app/)